ellahenninger/Inequality-and-Air-Pollution/README.md

 # Overview

-This repository includes replication material for all analyses and plots to be found in the paper *"The Environmental Price of Economic Inequality - Decomposing the Effect of Income Disparities on Exposure to Air Pollution"*.
+This repository includes replication material for all analyses and plots to be found in the paper *"Beyond the Haze: Decomposing the Effect of Economic Inequality on Global Air Quality from 2000-2020"*.

 # Content of the replication packet